openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 #### PRESS

 A virtual datapoint (String) to simulate a key press, available on all channels that contains PRESS_ datapoints.
-Available values: SHORT, LONG, LONG_RELEASE
+Available values: SHORT, LONG, LONG_RELEASE, CONT

 Example: to capture a key press on the 19 button remote control with the thingId MyRemote in a rule